rohan-shenoy/rohan-shenoy.github.io/_projects/3_project.md

 ### Part 2.2: Hybrid Images

 Creating hybrid images that change interpretation based on viewing distance, following the approach by Oliva, Torralba, and Schyns (SIGGRAPH 2006).
 Here we take a low-pass-filtered image, and then a high-pass-filtered image (taken by subtracting the low-pass image from the original) and overlay them.
-Then we overlay them which lets us see the high-pass image from up close and then the low-pass image from a distance.
+After overlaying them, we can see the high-pass image from up close and then the low-pass image from a distance.

 #### Process Demonstration